argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 5.21.0

+This versions adds `global.affinity` options that are used as a presets.
+Override on component level works as before and replaces the default preset completely.

 ### 5.19.0

 This version consolidates config for custom repository TLS certificates and SSH known hosts.
 If you provide this values please move them into new `configs.ssh` and `configs.tls` sections.